Internal Controls and Project Management Training Day 2025

 Delivery method: Group Internet Based

-Recommended CPE: 4 Credits Auditing (Governmental)
+Recommended CPE: 4 Credits (2 Credits Auditing (Governmental);2 Credits Management Services)

 NASBA Statement